-Matt McGrath is a Director at Albright Stonebridge Group (ASG), where he advises clients on market entry strategy in South Asia, with a focus on market strategy and expansion, government and public affairs, and new venture execution.
+Matt McGrath is a Director at Albright Stonebridge Group (ASG), where he advises clients on market entry strategy in India and South Asia, with a focus on market strategy and expansion, government and public affairs, and new venture execution.

 Previously, Mr. McGrath had advised ASG clients on successful global expansion strategies across a range of industries, including asset management, accounting, real estate, and philanthropy – and worked on client matters involving over 40 international markets.
 Since 2013, he has also supported ASG’s Managing Principal on areas of corporate development, change management, and special projects.

 Prior to joining ASG, Mr. McGrath’s experience in global political economy included assignments and internships at the White House (Office of the Vice President, National Security Affairs), the State Department (Office of the U.S. Ambassador to France), and the European Parliament (U.K. Conservative Delegation).
 In U.S. politics, he also worked at the Democratic National Committee and the Office of the Governor of Massachusetts.

 Mr. McGrath received an MBA from Saïd Business School at the University of Oxford, where he was a member of St. Antony’s College.
 He also received a B.A. cum laude in Political Science from Vanderbilt University and holds a Diploma in Professional French from the Chamber of Commerce and Industry of Paris.
 He serves as Vice Chair of the Pamela Harriman Foreign Service Fellowship at the College of William and Mary, where he was previously a Harriman Fellow, and is a member of the Milken Institute's Young Leaders Circle.

 He is based in Washington, DC.